-The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
-We are honored to host these tutorials in the lynda.com library.
+The After Effects Apprentice series was created by Trish and Chris Meyer.
+These tutorials are designed for After Effects CS4 through CC, and can be used on their own or as a companion to the Meyer's book, After Effects Apprentice.

 I'll return then to show you about depth of field, where layers can be selectively in or out of focus, and then turn our attention to 3D lights.
-I'll show you how to create lights, animate them, create shadows, and work with light falloff, where objects closer are lit more brightly than objects that are further away.
-I'll then discuss the brand-new ray-traced 3D renderer introduced in After Effects CS6.
+I'll show you how to create lights, animate them, create shadows, and work with light falloff where objects closer are lit more brightly than objects that are further away.
+I'll then discuss the brand new Ray-traced 3D Renderer introduced in After Effects CS6.
 This allows you to extrude and bevel layers, play with transparency and reflectivity, and even create environment maps that wrap around your world.

 There are also a series of sidebar movies at the end, and the differences between rotation and orientation, the different axis modes in After Effects to manipulate your 3D layers, the implications of scaling in 3D, and different preview strategies to speed up how you work.
 We also have a set of movies in this lesson about Photoshop integration, using Vanishing Point Exchange, the so-called dimensional stills technique where you cut up an image and then spread it out in 3D space, and also the legacy Photoshop 3D feature.
 It's no longer supported in After Effects CS6, but those of you with earlier versions and who don't have access to a 3D program might want to take advantage of it.

 3D is a very deep subject.
 Initially it is a little hard to wrap your head around it.
 However, once you master it, it will really enhance your animations.
 It will just give them a further sense of realism, mystery, and just plain interest for the viewer.
 So with all that said, let's dive in and have some fun.